ACC, Big Ten, Pac-12 Alliance, and What It All Means: College Football Daily Cavalcade

 Keep your friends close and the other conferences closer.

-The ACC, Big Ten and Pac-12 are going to form an alliance of some sort.
+The ACC, Big Ten, and Pac-12 are going to form an alliance of some sort.

 No, it’s not the creation of a super-conference … yet.